harbourz/harbourz.github.io/index.md

 **<font color="#990000">I am actively seeking a PhD position for 2026 Fall admission.
 If you have any relevant information, please contact me!</font>**

-My research intersts include but are not limited to the following:
+My research intersts my research interests can be best summarized as the intersections of any two of the three fields: Computer Science, Mathematics, and Economics, which include but are not limited to the following:

 - Online Algorithm
 - Decision Making
 - Stochastic Modelling
 - Optimization of Stochastic Systems

-In fact, my research interests can be best summarized as the intersections of any two of the three fields: Computer Science, Mathematics, and Economics.

 <!-- ---